EXPRESSCLUSTER/Cluster-Set/doc/ECX_2_cluster_one_shared_disk.md

 - If there is no failover group running in the cluster, check the status of other clusters.
 - If there are no failover group running in other clusters, try to start failover group in order to the priority.
 - Make sure that the failover group is always running on one of the four nodes.
-- Priority is server 1 , server 2, 3, 4.
+- Set the priority is server 1 , 2, 3, 4.
-- If failover group cannot be started on server 1, try to start on server 2.
-If failover group cannot be started on server 2, try to start on server 3.
+- If FO group cannot starte on server 1, try to start on server 2.
+If FO group cannot started on server 2, try to start on server 3.

 ## Testing
 - Stop group
+	 - Expected result:  FO group & VM starts on the server with the highest priority.
 - Start group
+	 - Expected result:  FO group & VM starts on the server.
 - Move group to other node within same cluster
+ 	 - Expected result:  FO group & VM starts on other node within same cluster.
 - Move group back
+	 - Expected result:  FO group & VM starts on the returned server.
 - Move group to other node within other cluster
+ 	 - Expected result:  FO group & VM starts on other node within other cluster.
-- Move group back
+- Move group back on other cluster

-## Problematic scenarios
-- The all node in both clusters fails over at the same time.
-- Script keeps running but failover fails to start.
+	 - Expected result:  FO group & VM starts on the returned cluster.

 ## Potential Enhancements
-- Configuring 3 or more clusters.
 - It is necessary to think about what to do when all nodes fail.